SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway.md

 The port the application gateway is accessible on via HTTP.
 Defaults to port 443 if not specified.

-probe: (optional) object

-Configures a probe for the backend

 keyVaultName: (optional) string

 Name of key vault to get the SSL certificate from.